gtewksbury/Microsoft-Bot-Framework-HOL/lab 7 - Scorables/README.md

 In this short lab, we'll learn how we can use **Scorables** to introduce global message handlers throughout our bot application.

 ## Scorables
 **Scorables** provide a way of intercepting incoming messages prior to being passed to the active **Dialog**.
 When a **Scorable** handles a request, the request will NOT be forwarded to the active **Dialog**.
-We're going to create a *CancelScorable* which will end the conversation if the user types *Cancel*, *Nevermind*, or *Forget it*.
+We're going to create a *CancelScorable* which will end the conversation when the user types *Cancel*, *Nevermind*, or *Forget it*.
 Let's open the starter solution in Visual Studio (or you can use you completed solution from the last lab).

 Add a *Scorables* directory to your project, add a new *CancelScorable.cs* file to the new directory, and replace its contents with the following code: